lenincompres/DOM.create/README.md

 ```

 NOTE:
-* Giving an element an *id:* creates a global variable (with that same name) to hold the element.
+* Giving an element an *id:* creates a global variable (with that name) to hold the element.
 * Use *text:* or *innerText:*, *html:* or *innerHTML:*, or simply *content:* for the element's inner content.

 ### Create, an Element Method

-You may invoke the *create* method directly on an element to model it.
+You may invoke *create* directly on an element to model it.

 ```javascript
 someElement.create({